-Data collection methods differed between the two experiments.
+Data collection methods differed between the two.
 The mobile bank experiment collected elevation data with a laser scanner to produce 2 mm x 2 mm resolution DEMs of the bed surface (MacKenzie, 2019).
-In contrast, the fixed bank experiment used structure from motion photogrammetry to produce 1 mm x 1 mm resolution DEMs (Adams and Zampiron,
+In contrast, the fixed bank experiment used structure from motion photogrammetry to produce 1 mm x 1 mm resolution DEMs (Adams and Zampiron, 2020).

-- 115 2020).
 In both, flow was ceased and water drained from A-BES prior to scanning the exposed bed surface.
-These elevation data collection methods produce repeatable, fast and reliable ways to capture the bed surface at high resolution.
+These elevation data collection methods produce repeatable, fast and reliable ways to capture the bed surface, explained data capture at a scale, quality and rate that previous methods preclude from the analysis used here, hence the timing of this technique's development.
 The scan schedule also differed between the mobile and fixed bank experiments.
 Scans in the mobile bank experiments were conducted every 15 minutes, alongside measurement of sediment captured in the sediment trap, in order to consistently capture data through the experiment.
-In contrast, the scans in the fixed bank experiments were run at four repetitions each of 5, 10, 15, 30, - 120 60 and 120 minute intervals designed to produce a saturation of observations during the initial perturbation and deformation stages.
+In contrast, the scans in the fixed bank experiments were run at four repetitions each of 5, 10, 15, 30, 60 and 120 minute intervals designed to produce a saturation of observations during the initial perturbation and deformation stages.
 Sediment was emptied from the trap in accordance with the scans at 5 and 10 minute intervals, and 15 minute intervals thereafter in phase with the scans at 15 minute or greater intervals.
 Sediment output in both sets of experiments was recirculated as input over the next sediment collection cycle.

 We have provided sample code to calculate $\zeta$ for a DEM alongside the following general methodology (Fig. 2).
-In order to produce an estimate of $\zeta$ , four quantities are needed in addition to the surfaces of interest: total sediment input and output between the timesteps, sediment density ( $\rho$ ) and porosity.
-The average of the sediment input and output masses are taken and converted to a volume of transported material ( $Q{bv}$ ) through division by the product of bulk density ( $\rho$ ) and porosity
+In order to produce an estimate of $\zeta$ , four quantities are needed in addition to the surfaces of interest: total sediment input and output between the timesteps, sediment density $(\rho)$ and porosity.
+The average of the sediment input and output masses are taken and converted to a volume of transported material $(Q{bv})$ through division by the product of bulk density $(\rho)$ and porosity

+130

-$$Q{bv} = \frac{Q{bi} + Q{bo}}{2} \frac{1}{\rho p}.$$ (4)
+$$Q{bv} = \frac{Q{bi} + Q{bo}}{2} \frac{1}{\rho p}$$

+.
+(3)